 In Brazil, the lack of public infrastructure in rural areas is related to a broader context of geographical and economic isolation, which may be why energy poverty persists, especially in the Northern region, largely occupied by the Amazonian canopy.
 Large distances and the lack of affordable public transportation between towns and villages escalate the cost of food and essential goods (including LPG) to the local population, deepening economic and social inequalities [91].
 The average cost of an LPG canister (13kg) in the State of Amazonas can be 26% higher than in the state of Rio Grande do Sul [92].
 Similarly, Amazonian citizens pay 18% more to purchase diesel oil compared to those living in the southern states of Rio Grande do Sul and Paraná.
 Future research to further understand the effect of isolation and lack of infrastructure could assess time spent in transportation (which is potentially subtracted from other socioeconomic activities) and compare the price of goods and services across regions.
-The use of an energy poverty metric contemplating the transportation dimension should be considered.

-One other aspect that we assess is regarding the household head’s characteristics, including gender, race, and literacy (see Table 4).
-For gender, more differences were observed when comparing urban versus rural than the status of energy poverty.
-Nevertheless, in urban areas, it is possible to notice that energy poverty is more frequent in women-led households.
-Furthermore, energy poverty is most probable in households with non-white and non-literate heads of the family.
+We also examine a household head’s characteristics, including gender, race, and literacy (see Table 4).
+For gender, more differences were observed when comparing urban versus rural energy poor.
+In urban areas, energy poverty is more frequently associated with women-headed households and it is most likely in households with non-white and non-literate heads.
 These results are not surprising, given the high incidence of gender and race inequality in Brazil.
 Women and children pay the highest price for lack of public infrastructure and geographical isolation [93–95].
-In addition, black and mixed-race people in Brazil account for the highest percentage of unemployed and are the most vulnerable in finding and keeping an occupation [96].
-Also, structural patriarchy contributes to high gender pay gap, job security, and a scarcity of women in the position of decision-making and leadership in the country [97].
-It is not surprising that women and the black, multi-racial and indigenous communities in Brazil are more affected by energy poverty, given their isolated economic situation.
-Before the Covid-19 pandemic, in 2019, Brazil’s black and mixed-race people represented 64% of the unemployed and 66% of people in precarious occupations.
-Structural racism in Brazil impedes an equal distribution of the resources and opportunities among the population, disproportionately affecting the black, mixed-race, indigenous and traditional populations.
+In addition, black and mixed-race people in Brazil account for the highest percentage of unemployed and are considered the most vulnerable in finding and keeping an occupation [96].
+Also, structural patriarchy contributes to high gender pay gap, job security, and a scarcity of women in decision-making and leadership positions in the country [97].
+It is not surprising that women and black, multi-racial and indigenous communities in Brazil are more affected by energy poverty, given their exclusion from economic opportunities.
+Before Covid-19 pandemic, in 2019, Brazil’s black and mixed-race people represented 64% of the unemployed and 66% of people in precarious occupations.
+Structural racism in Brazil impedes an equal distribution of the resources and opportunities among the population, disproportionately affecting the black, mixed-race, indigenous, and traditional populations.
 Racial inequalities intersect with the gender dimension, which is still persistent in Brazil [97,98].

-Finally, we also assessed information about the household’s finalcial situation, in terms of average income, arrears on utility bills, Bolsa-família beneficiaries, and constraints to pay for food.
+Finally, we also assessed information about a household’s financial situation, in terms of average income, arrears on utility bills, Bolsa-família beneficiaries, and constraints to pay for food.
 Table 4 presents disparities between energy poverty groups according to rural and urban status.
 The average income of households defined as energy poor is lower than the average for all Brazilian households and it has a significant difference to those non-poor, especially in urban areas.
 Energy poverty affects more the recipient of the social program Bolsa-Família.
 Also, between 24% and 34% of families that declared food deprivations are identified as energy-poor – for urban and rural, respectively – against 15% and 22% non-energy poor.